edcourage/CV/README.md

 **People** <br>
 As a sound engineer, I was usually working with others.
 A lot of the clients weren't technical and didn't always know precisely what they wanted.
 I'd have to work with and guide the client to get the desired result.
 At Makers, I have used these communication skills when working from non-technical user stories.
-I realise that a lot of clients don't need to know hows it made, they want to know how it behaves.
-When I presented our final project, I had to explain the behaviours of our app to a non-technical audience.
+I realise that a lot of clients don't need to know how it's made, they want to know how it behaves.

 **Creative** <br>
 In music, I'm always looking for something different.
 May it be writing my material or working on artists.
 I like to take a step back to find inspiration, experiment with new ideas until bang!
 This approach is the same when developing software, whether solving a problem or thinking of a new feature.